markproy/bird-classification-workshop/docs/lab3-host-model.md

 ## Congratulations on your deep learning progress!

 Celebrate!
 You have reached a major milestone in this workshop.
-You have now demonstrated an end-to-end application of machine learning / computer vision / deep learning / image classification in less than an hour.  **Well done!**
+You have now demonstrated an end-to-end application of machine learning / computer vision / deep learning / image classification in less than an hour.

+**Well done!**

 You started with a collection of a few hundred labeled bird images.
 You then packaged them for training, trained SageMaker's image classification algorithm, and then hosted the trained model in a SageMaker endpoint.
 Now you have demonstrated how the hosted model is able to make predictions by taking a new bird image and identifying its species with reasonable accuracy after very little work.

 In this lab, you directly invoked the SageMaker endpoint from a command line Python script.
-In the next lab, you will create a Lambda function to do a SageMaker endpoint invocation.
+In the next lab, you will create a Lambda function to perform a SageMaker endpoint invocation.
 The Lambda function can be called from any client application.
 Once it is packaged as a Lambda function, you could use it from behind Amazon's API Gateway, call it from a web application, or even trigger it based on events such as an S3 object creation.

 ## Navigation